Self-onboarding of a Python-based "processing-only" application

 Python scripts

 Python scripts are per se no windows executables.
+As described in Getting Started the Frontier developer portal currently only allows to onboard Windows executables.
 In this guide we are showing an easy way to create a self-contained Windows executable from a Python script.
 Afterwards we will onboard this executable using the Frontier developer portal.

 The example itself is rather simplistic and only performs an image rotation by a configured angle.
 It is primarily used to demonstrate how to read input and configuration data, perform some processing and store the results.
 While this part will be similar in a real prototype, the processing part obviously needs to be replaced with the real processing.